 - Configuration of facial textures, gestures, etc.

-- Configuration of peripherals and software components, such as microphones, speech recognition, speech synthesis, and the Microsoft Kinect camera
+- Configuration of peripherals and software components, such as microphones, speech recognition, speech synthesis, and both Microsoft Kinect and Intel Realsense cameras

 - Logging of events and interactions